Origins of the role of High Sheriff

 Historic role: Manager of the King’s estate and Collector of Revenues

-The office of High Sheriff goes back to Saxon times and to the seventh century.
-It is the oldest civic office in England.
+The office of High Sheriff goes back to the Saxon era in the 7th century.
+It is the oldest civic office in England besides the Monarch.
 In Saxon times the country was divided into administrative regions called shires, a county today.
 The name of Sheriff evolved from the original Anglo Saxon scir gerefa, to Shire Reeve, the guardian or head of a shire and then to Sheriff.
 There is mention made of Sheriffs in the Anglo Saxon Chronicle of which there is an original copy in the Parker Library in Corpus Christ College, Cambridge University.
 Sheriffs supported the King militarily and mention is made of Sheriffs at the Battle of Hastings fighting for the last Saxon king, King Harold.

 The Norman kings retained the office and a Sheriff was appointed for each Shire to head the civil and military administration of the shire.
 They became responsible for the management of the king’s estate, collecting taxes and rents from the king’s tenants and ensuring that law and order was maintained.

-In the 12th Century, King Henry I established the Court of Exchequer and Sheriffs were obliged to pay over the taxes collected from their shires to that court.
+In 1130 the City of London bought the right to elect its own Sheriff and elects two Sheriffs to this day.
+Also in the 12th Century, King Henry I established the Court of Exchequer and Sheriffs were obliged to pay over the taxes collected from their shires to that court.
 This enabled the King to exercise some control over the Sheriffs.
 Some had abused their power and exhorted extra taxes by threats or failed to account for all the revenues collected.
 Magna Carta contains provisions designed to reign in such abuses.
 A stringent system of fines were imposed for those Sheriffs who failed fully to account.

 Historic role: The Justice System